Last updated on November 4th, 2019 at 08:42 am

 Alexis Georgoulis as Spiros Halikiopoulos, the taxi driver

 Yorgos Karamihos as Theo Stefanidis, a Greek poet, author, doctor and naturalist, the friend and mentor of Gerald Durrell

 About the “Village” in Danilia where the Durrells TV series was filmed

 The “Village” next to Danilia village, close to Kontokali and behind today`s Corfu hospital, is not the revival of an existing village as wrongly some people believe.

-It was a successful attempt of two businessmen, the Bouas brothers, which decided at 1980 to create from scratch something that will look like an old typical Corfiot village, to use it as a tourist attraction for their businesses at the 80s.
+It was a successful attempt of two businessmen, the Bouas brothers, which decided in 1980 to create from scratch something that will look like an old typical Corfiot village, to use it as a tourist attraction for their businesses in the 80s.

 And, indeed, during the 80s all tour operators organized daily excursions to this medieval and Venetian style village with thousands of tourists visiting the place.